 The inventor of these designs is unknown.
-The design of the stamp is such that it was intended to be affixed to a cover folded as shown in the illustration.
+The design of the stamp is such that it was intended to be affixed to a cover folded.
 The postmaster would then remove part of the stamp, exposing punched out or different colored numerals underneath.
 The background of the design is also scored so that any attempt to remove a cancel or the the stamp from the cover would result in its breaking apart.

 VERY FINE APPEARANCE.
 AN EXTREMELY RARE EXAMPLE OF THIS RE-USE PREVENTION ESSAY.

-The top portion of the design, missing on this example, was scored to facilitate removal of the bottom portion showing numeral, ex Hackett
+The top portion of the design, missing on this example, was scored to facilitate removal of the bottom portion showing numeral.

 VERY FINE AND EXTREMELY RARE.
 ONLY A VERY FEW OF THESE RE-USE PREVENTION ESSAYS ARE KNOWN.

-Unlike the previous two lots which are folded designs, this re-use essay was pierced with "S"-shaped cuts, with the numeral cut out.
-This made the stamp too fragile, preventing its reuse
+Unlike some other essays of this type which are folded designs, this re-use essay was pierced with "S"-shaped cuts, with the numeral cut out.
+This made the stamp too fragile, preventing its reuse.

-EXTREMELY FINE AND CHOICE.
+EXTREMELY FINE.
 AN EXCEEDINGLY RARE ESSAY FOR STAMP RE-USE PREVENTION IN REMARKABLY INTACT CONDITION.

-Due to the nature of the prention methods used on these designs, most surviving examples are not completely intact.
+Due to the nature of the prevention methods used on these designs, most surviving examples are not completely intact.
+Very few are known.

 VERY FINE EXAMPLE OF THIS RARE ESSAY.
 VERY FEW ARE KNOWN.